Compiling Code LLMs into Lightweight Executables: Introduction

-In this paper, instead of treating model optimization solely as a parameter reduction task, we propose a model quantization method accompanied by a compilation-time optimization approach, framing the compression and acceleration of LLMs as a program optimization problem.
-We present \tool, a novel tool for jointly optimizing the model size and inference program of Code LLMs, with a current focus on C-based implementations such as llama.c~\cite{llama2-c}.
-As a lightweight and portable pipeline with 18k GitHub stars, llama.c provides efficient LLaMA-series inference on edge devices and has gained wide adoption, serving as a state-of-the-art deployment baseline that our approach builds upon and further optimizes.
-Specifically, during inference, an LLM performs computations involving numerous high-precision floating-point parameters.
-Inspired by the idea of product quantization~\cite{matsui2018survey}, which leverages clustering to reduce the bitwidth of model parameters, \tool treats the model parameters as a set of vectors, cluster them, and retain only the centroids of these clusters.
-The original parameters are replaced with the indices of their corresponding centroids, thereby reducing the bitwidth of the parameters while ensuring that the model's outputs remain within a specified error bound.
+In this paper, instead of treating model optimization solely as a parameter reduction task, we propose a model quantization method accompanied by a compilation-time optimization approach, which frames the compression and acceleration of LLMs as a program optimization problem.
+We present \tool, a framework for jointly optimizing the model size and the inference program of Code LLMs, with a current focus on C-based implementations such as llama.c~\cite{llama2-c}.
+As a lightweight and portable pipeline with 18k GitHub stars, llama.c provides efficient LLaMA-series inference on edge devices and has gained wide adoption, so we use it as the deployment baseline that our approach builds upon and further optimizes.
+During inference, an LLM performs computations involving large numbers of high-precision floating-point parameters.
+Inspired by the idea of product quantization~\cite{matsui2018survey}, which leverages clustering to reduce the bit width of model parameters, \tool treats the model parameters as a set of vectors, clusters them, and stores only the cluster centroids.
+The original parameters are replaced with indices that point to their assigned centroids, which reduces the bit width of the parameters substantially.
 After quantization, \tool automatically synthesizes the inference program for the quantized model.